 Another option is to have a compost pile somewhere in your yard.
 Composting not only limits waste going to landfills but is also full of beneficial organic matter that can give your plants and soil a nutrient boost.

 When it comes to weed control and you don't want to use herbicides, your other option is to have the weeds hand-pulled.
 These chemicals can be harsh on the surrounding environment, especially if too many are used.

 Install a Pollinator or Butterfly Garden to Benefit Plants & Wildlife

 Pollinators, also known as honeybees, bumblebees, butterflies, other insects, and even birds, help local ecosystems by taking pollen from plant to plant and helping to enable plant reproductive processes.
 Without that pollen, plants would be unable to produce fruit or seeds.
 As the pollinator population faces a decline due to overuse of insecticide and destruction of habitats, they need new, safe places to live.

 Pollinator or butterfly gardens can provide that safe place while also beautifying your outdoor space.
 Bees are attracted to bright, beautiful colors and those same colors will brighten up your yard.

 Are you looking to create new, eco-friendly landscaping at your property?

 At Master's Landscape Design, we can help you create a new, gorgeous landscape that is also eco-friendly and sustainable.
 If you live in or around Mt.
-Juliet, Green Hill, or Lebanon, reach out to us at (615) 288-2052 to set up an initial consultation.
+Juliet, Hendersonville, or Lebanon, reach out to us at (615) 288-2052 to set up an initial consultation.